-Honors English 7 -The Honors English 7 course is designed to meet the same objectives as those taught in our 7th grade English curriculum at much higher levels of intensity.
-This may mean alternative texts, broader expectations for literary analysis, and an accelerated pace in accordance with students' mastery of prerequisite knowledge and skills.
+Honors English 7 - This course is designed to meet the same objectives at an advanced level as those taught in our 7th-grade English curriculum.
+This may mean alternative texts, broader expectations for literary analysis, and an accelerated pace following students' mastery of prerequisite knowledge and skills.
 Students must meet the placement criteria to register for this course.